AMR-KELEG/ALDi/README.md

 <img src="assets/ALDi_logo.svg" alt="ALDi logo">

-The codebase for the **ALDi: Quantifying the Arabic Level of Dialectness of Text** paper.
+The codebase for the **ALDi: Quantifying the Arabic Level of Dialectness of Text** paper accepted to [EMNLP 2023](https://2023.emnlp.org/).

+Demo on :hugs: spaces: https://huggingface.co/spaces/AMR-KELEG/ALDi

 ## Dependencies
 * Create a conda env: